Tales of the Jazz Age

-Tales of the Jazz Age (1922) is a collection of 11 short stories by American writer F. Scott Fitzgerald.
+Tales of the Jazz Age is a 1922 collection of 11 short stories by American writer F. Scott Fitzgerald.
 Divided into three separate parts, it includes one of his better-known short stories, "The Curious Case of Benjamin Button".
 All of the stories had first appeared, independently, in either Metropolitan Magazine, The Saturday Evening Post, Smart Set, Collier's, the Chicago Sunday Tribune, or Vanity Fair.

-Due to its adult theme, Fitzgerald did not consider the short story "May Day" to be suitable for the family oriented readership favored by the Saturday Evening Post.
+Due to its adult theme, Fitzgerald did not consider the short story "May Day" to be suitable for the family-oriented readership favored by the Saturday Evening Post.
 He offered this "masterpiece" to H. L. Mencken and George Jean Nathan, editors at The Smart Set, where it appeared in the July 1920 issue.
 Fitzgerald termed the story "this somewhat unpleasant tale".

 Contents

 Fitzgerald provided his own annotated table of contents for the collection, providing commentary on each story.
 The works are presented in three categories: My Last Flappers, Fantasies, and Unclassified Masterpieces.
 The original periodical publication and date are indicated below.